aaronpkelly/aaronpkelly.github.io/posts/withTOCs/image_classification.md

 help me classify entire scenes.

 I need the software to have the following features:

 - good facial recognition
-- writing metadata to file
+- reading/writing extreme amounts of file metadata XD

 # How my photos are currently stored

-I am currently actively storing images on the following services whenever I save and image to the photo gallery:
+Due to my phone use, I am currently storing images on the following cloud services whenever I take or receive a photo:
 - https://photos.google.com/
 - https://www.icloud.com/photos/